Skip to the content

 Join Login to EfC Digital Contact us

 Millions of people in the UK are juggling paid employment with their caring responsibilities.
-The recent ONS Census 2021 in England and Wales found that there are just under 2.5 million carers in employment (excluding full-time students): 9% of the workforce.
-59% of carers are women and 41% are men.
-Among carers in employment, 58% are women and 42% men.
+The ONS Census 2021 found that there are nearly 3 million people in the UK who are working in paid employment whilst also juggling unpaid care.

 Other research suggests that the number of carers in paid employment could be even higher.